 by Dr. C.H.
 Weaver M.D. updated 7/2019

 The FDA has granted accelerated approval to Xpovio (selinexor) for use in combination with dexamethasone for the treatment of adults with relapsed or refractory multiple myeloma.
-The approval follows prior Fast Track designation to the oral Selective Inhibitor of Nuclear Export (SINE) compound in 2018.
+The approval in July 2019 follows prior Fast Track designation to the oral Selective Inhibitor of Nuclear Export (SINE) compound in 2018.

 The initial Fast Track designation was based on the multi-center, single-arm Phase 2b STORM (Selinexor Treatment of Refractory Myeloma) study in approximately 122 patients with heavily pretreated, penta-refractory multiple myeloma.